 This place has neither fossils nor waterfalls, but it does oﬀer an eroded lava chasm that looks like a pitfall into the earth.

 End your trip at Manzanar, touring one of the 10 camps where Japanese American citizens were incarcerated during World War II and learning about this somber period in American history.
-Start at the visitor center, where you can watch the Remembering Manzanar film and check out exhibits and artifacts, then explore excavated Japanese gardens, foundations and other remnants of the camp.
+The visitor center and Block 14 exhibits are closed due to the COVID-19 pandemic, but outdoor exhibits such as the Japanese gardens and cemetery remain open.

 Illustrations by Todd Detwiler